square/workflow/swift/Samples/Tutorial/Tutorial1.md

     let containerViewController: UIViewController

     public init() {
-        // Create a view registry.
-This will allow the infrastructure to map `Screen` types to their respective view controller type. var viewRegistry = ViewRegistry()
-        // Register the `WelcomeScreen` and view controller with the convenience method the template provided. viewRegistry.registerWelcomeScreen()

-        // Create a `ContainerViewController` with the `WelcomeWorkflow` as the root workflow, with the view registry we just created. containerViewController = ContainerViewController(
+        // Create a `ContainerViewController` with the `WelcomeWorkflow` as the root workflow. containerViewController = ContainerViewController(
-            workflow: WelcomeWorkflow(),
+            workflow: WelcomeWorkflow()
-            viewRegistry: viewRegistry)
+        )

         super.init(nibName: nil, bundle: nil)
     }
 ```

-We did a few things here.
-- We created a *view registry* that is used to map screen types to view controllers.
-The view registry is used by the container to determine what view controller to instantiate the first time we see a screen.
-- We registered our `WelcomeScreen` with the view registry so we have that mapping.
-- We created our `ContainerViewController` with the `WelcomeWorkflow` as the root.
+Now, we've created our `ContainerViewController` with the `WelcomeWorkflow` as the root.

 We can finally run the app again!
 It will look the exact same as before, but now powered by our workflow.